 Despite the advances in AI, human drivers still have the main responsibility for getting the vehicle to their destination safely.
 This, of course, comes with the risk of human error – the cause of most car accidents.
 This is where driver monitoring systems come in.

 A driver monitoring system, or DMS for short, makes sure the driver stays focused on the road by monitoring and analyzing the driver’s face in real time.
-Valuable information gathered from the human face can help understand driver state and mood.
-This enables the system to address safety concerns on time and optimize in-cabin experience.
+Valuable information gathered from the human face can help understand the driver’s state and mood.
+This enables the system to address safety concerns on time and optimize the in-cabin experience.

 DMS uses a range of computer vision technologies, including head tracking, eye and gaze tracking, emotion recognition, and more.
 This allows the system to determine the driver’s viewing direction, attention level, current emotions, and more.
 Such data is used to identify potential risks in order to suggest (or, in some cases, take) appropriate actions.